joshheinrichs/java-chat-corba/README.md

 1. Run `orbd -ORBInitialPort 1050`
 2. Move to the director containing `Conn.idl` and run `idlj -fall Conn.idl`
-3. Build and run `ConnServer` in IntelliJ
+3. Build and run `ConnServer` in IntelliJ with arugments `-ORBInitialPort 1050 -ORBInitialHost localhost`
-4. Build and run any number of `ConnClient` in IntelliJ
+4. Build and run any number of `ConnClient` in IntelliJ with arguments `-ORBInitialPort 1050 -ORBInitialHost localhost`

 If you want to build the program outside of IntelliJ, some information can be found here: [https://docs.oracle.com/javase/7/docs/technotes/guides/idl/jidlExample.html](https://docs.oracle.com/javase/7/docs/technotes/guides/idl/jidlExample.html)